ycrc/ycrc.github.io/docs/index.md

 ### Q&A Platform

-The YCRC recently joined a Q&A platform at [ask.cyberinfrastructure.org](http://ask.cyberinfrastructure.org).
-Feel free to post questions about the clusters there and receive answers from YCRC staff or even your peers!
+The YCRC hosts a Q&A platform at [ask.cyberinfrastructure.org](http://ask.cyberinfrastructure.org).
+Post questions about the clusters and receive answers from YCRC staff or even your peers!
 The sub-site for YCRC related questions is available at [ask.cyberinfrastructure.org/c/yale](http://ask.cyberinfrastructure.org/c/yale).